seercle/kubernetes/README.md

 - ### Nextcloud

 Beware of Nextcloud.
 If it goes down, it will never go back up sometimes.
 I don't know why !
 Probably when the Postgresql database has not changed but Nexcloud persistent volumes where recreated.
 I don't know !

+- ### Harbor

+Make sure that the harbor-registry-auth correctly match Harbor's password.

+- ### Blocky

+The TLS certificate has an expiration date.
+Don't forget to change it from time to time.